decred/politeia/README.md

     politeia -v -testnet -rpchost 127.0.0.1 identity

-Accept default path by pressing `enter`.
+Accept politeiad's identity by pressing `enter`.

 Result should look something like this: